Mehdi Kiani, Ph.D.

 Email: mkiani [at] psu.edu

 Mehdi Kiani was born in Shiraz, Iran in 1983.
 He received his B.S. degree at Shiraz University in 2005 and his M.S. degree at Sharif University of Technology in 2008.
 He designed RF circuits such as oscillators and synthesizers during his MS studies.
 Mehdi started his Ph.D. at the Georgia Institute of Technology in 2009 in GT-Bionics lab under the supervision of Dr. Maysam Ghovanloo.
 He received his M.S. and Ph.D. degrees in Electrical and Computer Engineering in 2012 and 2013, respectively.
 In his Ph.D., he developed novel circuit- and system-level techniques for wireless interfacing of advanced implantable microelectronic devices.
-Mehdi was a postdoctoral fellow at GT-Bionics lab in 2014 prior to joining Penn State as an assistant professor in Aug.
+Mehdi was a postdoctoral fellow at GT-Bionics lab in 2014 prior to joining Penn State as a faculty in Aug.
 2014.

 Mehdi is the recipient of the Georgia Tech Sigma Xi Best PhD Thesis Award, Georgia Tech Chih Foundation Research Award for excellent research in the fields of engineering and health sciences, the Penn State Dorothy Quiggle Career Development Professorship, and the National Science Foundation (NSF) Early Career Award.